-Since the 2005 definition paper, lower values of HMF strength, B, have improved the dynamic range (and thus the statistical significance) of the correlation between IDV and B. An approximate linear correlation was found, but there is no a priori reason the relationship would be strictly linear.
-In addition, it has been argued [Lockwood et al. 2006] that B should be taken as the independent variable instead of IDV.
-We showed in Svalgaard and Cliver [2006] that it does not make much difference which way the correlation is evaluated.
-In the end, the RMS difference [0.4 nT or less than $\sim$ 10%] between HMF B observed in situ near the Earth and inferred from IDV is what matters.
+[20] Since the 2005 definition paper, lower values of HMF strength, B, have improved the dynamic range (and thus the statistical significance) of the correlation between IDV and B. An approximate linear correlation was found, but there is no a priori reason the relationship would be strictly linear.
+In addition, it has been argued [Lockwood et al., 2006] that B should be taken as the independent variable instead of IDV.
+Svalgaard and Cliver [2006] showed that it does not make much difference which way the correlation is evaluated.
+In the end, the RMS difference (0.4 nT or less than \sim 10%) between HMF B observed in situ near the Earth and inferred from IDV is what matters.
+(Using hourly averages from the OMNI dataset for historical data and from ACE for near real-time recent data.)
 The average coefficients for the linear correlation performed four ways (average, median, and for each: direct and inverse) are

-208

-$$B(nT) = (2.06\pm0.21) + (0.441\pm0.021) IDV (R^2 = 0.869)$$
+$$B(nT) = (2.06 \pm 0.21) + (0.441 \pm 0.021)IDV$$

-(2)
+$(R^2 = 0.869)$ (2)